 How does the Apple Card’s cash back work?

-As Daily Cash accrues, it is automatically added to your Apple Cash account or Apple Savings account (if you have one).
-Apple Cash is a component of Apple Pay that lets you maintain a cash balance you can use for purchases or send back and forth with friends.
-When you shop with Apple Pay and have a balance in your Apple Cash account, you can use it to pay for purchases instead of using another form of payment tied to your account.
+As Daily Cash accrues, it will automatically be added to your Apple Cash account or Apple Savings account (if you have one).
+Apple Cash is a component of Apple Pay that lets you maintain a cash balance you can use toward purchases or sending money to friends, among other options.
+For instance, when you shop with Apple Pay and have a balance in your Apple Cash account, you can use it to pay for purchases instead of using another form of payment tied to your account.

 What can you redeem Apple Card’s cash back for?

-You can also use Apple Cash to make purchases through Apple Pay, the options for redeeming your cash back rewards are nearly endless since you can use Apple Pay to pay anywhere it is accepted — in grocery stores, boutiques, restaurants and more.
-You can also use Apple Pay to make purchases on iTunes, Apple Music, the App Store, iCloud, Apple News+ and more.
+When you use your cash back to make purchases through Apple Pay, the options for redeeming your cash back rewards are nearly endless since you can use Apple Pay anywhere it’s accepted — in grocery stores, boutiques, restaurants and more.
+You can also use Apple Pay to make purchases in iTunes, Apple Music, the App Store, iCloud and Apple News+.

 While the Apple Card offers some generous benefits and rewards, it’s definitely not for everyone.
 In fact, you actually have to be an Apple customer to get the most out of this cash back credit card.
-According to Apple Support, accessing all of the card’s benefits requires you to add your Apple Card “to an eligible iPhone or iPad that you own with the latest version of iOS or iPadOS.”
+According to Apple, to access and use all of Apple Card’s features, you’ll need to add your Apple Card “to an eligible iPhone or iPad that you own with the latest version of iOS or iPadOS.”

 Is Apple Card’s cash back program worth it?

-If you’re a steady Apple customer who makes a lot of purchases with the brand and already uses Apple Pay, then the Apple Card and its rewards program may be right up your alley.
-But if you don’t have an Apple device and also don’t plan on getting one, this card and its rewards program are of little value.
+If you’re a devoted Apple customer who makes a lot of purchases with the brand and already uses Apple Pay, then the Apple Card and its rewards program may fit well with how you already spend money.
+But if you don’t have an Apple device and also don’t plan on getting one, this card and its rewards program will be of little value to you.

-At the end of the day, the Apple Card is best for consumers who already operate in the Apple universe and ones who mostly want to redeem their rewards toward purchases or for statement credits or deposit their rewards in a high-yield savings account.
+At the end of the day, the Apple Card is best for consumers who already operate in the Apple universe and who mostly want to redeem their rewards toward purchases or for statement credits or deposit their rewards in a high-yield savings account.

 The bottom line

 While the Apple Card can be ideal for Apple enthusiasts, don’t forget to compare it with other options out there.
-Plenty of cash back credit cards let you earn a similar rate of rewards in popular bonus categories.
-Plus, these cards’ rewards structures won’t be tied to your mobile device, plus you may have more options when it comes to cashing them in.
+There are still plenty of top cash back credit cards that let you earn a similar rate of rewards in popular bonus categories.
+Plus, these cards’ rewards structures won’t be tied to your mobile device, and you may have more options for cashing in rewards.

-As always, you should compare all of the best credit card offers you’re considering in terms of the rewards rates, welcome offers and fees before you sign up.
+As always, you should compare credit card offers you’re considering in terms of the rewards rates, benefits, welcome offers and fees before you sign up for a card.